 Communication Sciences and Disorders B.A.Sc

-- Robert F. Pierce Speech-Language-Hearing Clinic located on campus as a teaching facility for graduate students.
+- Robert F. Pierce Speech- Language-Hearing Clinic is located on campus.

-- Graduate program is accredited by the Council of Academic Accreditation (CAA) of the American Speech-Language-Hearing Association.
+- The graduate program is accredited by the Council of Academic Accreditation (CAA) of the American Speech- Language-Hearing Association.

 - Speech Language Pathology